• IVH Listing Vector 41

 Window with condensation and dampness

-This review concluded in December 2023 with 14 recommendations, all of which were implemented between January and March 2024.
+This review concluded in December 2023 with 14 recommendations.

 These include: